Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Night Vision

-Night vision technology makes driving considerably easier and safer at night.
-It is particularly useful when traveling in areas with fewer streetlights or where animals often walk or cross.
+Night vision technology can enhance visibility at night by providing clearer views of the road ahead.
+It is particularly useful when traveling in areas with limited street lighting or where animals frequently walk or cross.
 Standard headlights only illuminate a portion of the pathway.
-With night vision technology, you can better see the entire road, its curves, bumps, and obstructions.
+With night vision technology, you can see the entire road, including its curves, bumps, and obstructions, more clearly.

 Like other car parts, tires play a critical role in safe driving.
 Worn or defective tires can significantly compromise your handling and braking abilities.
 Here are some new technologies designed for tires to keep you safe on the road: